satorici/satori-docs/satori_help/docs/modes/modes.md

 - A [Gitlab](ci/gitlab.md) using the Satori CLI.
 - A [Jenkins](ci/jenkins.md) using the Satori CLI.

-The automated testing can range from static analysis to dynamicly testing live applications.
+The automated testing can range from static analysis to dynamically testing live applications.

 ## [Monitor](monitor.md)